 Comply with these requirements when installing a new clothes washer.
+This measure is not to be paid for with DOE or LIHEAP funds.

-- ✓ Install clothes washers in accordance with manufacturer specifications, (including leveling, plumbing connections, electrical connections) and meet all applicable codes. - ✓ Install shut-off valves on hot and cold supply water if not already present. - ✓ If located in conditioned or finished area, install an overflow pan and drain the pan to a safe location. - ✓ Air seal any penetrations to the exterior of the home created by the washer's installation. - ✓ Demonstrate energy-related appliance controls to the occupant. - ✓ Provide specific information about proper maintenance of the washer to the occupant. - ✓ Provide warranty information, operation manuals, and installer to the owner.
+- ✓ Install clothes washers in accordance with manufacturer specifications, (including leveling, plumbing connections, electrical connections) and meet all applicable codes. - ✓ Install shut-off valves on hot and cold supply water if not already present.

+- ✓ If located in conditioned or finished area, install an overflow pan and drain the pan to a safe location - ✓ Air seal any penetrations to the exterior of the home created by the washer's installation. - ✓ Demonstrate energy-related appliance controls to the occupant. - ✓ Provide specific information about proper maintenance of the washer to the occupant. - ✓ Provide warranty information, operation manuals, and installer to the owner.